 Check 7: Am I Avoiding Ineffective Strategies?

 What learning myths should checklists address?
 Several widely used study strategies are ineffective or actively counterproductive.
-The checklist should help learners identify and replace these strategies:
+The checklist should help learners identify and replace these strategies.
+A fuller treatment of learning myths is worth reviewing alongside this checklist.

 The learning styles myth.
 The idea that people learn better when instruction matches their preferred "learning style" (visual, auditory, kinesthetic) is not supported by evidence.
 A comprehensive review by Pashler, McDaniel, Rohrer, and Bjork (2008) found no credible evidence that matching instruction to learning styles improves outcomes.
 All learners benefit from multiple modalities (visual, auditory, hands-on), and the most effective learning strategies (retrieval practice, spacing, interleaving) work regardless of supposed learning style.